Palazaram/BankingApp/README.md

 ## About the Application

-This is a web application developed using ASP.NET Core Web API, implementing the Onion architecture.
+This is a web application developed using `ASP.NET Core Web API`, implementing the Onion architecture.

 ### BankingApp.Core